For low value procurement exercises, which are also low risk, the buyer may elect to run a quotation or a tender.

 The procurement officer will then shortlist the bidders who meet the criteria to proceed onto the next stage.

 Suppliers who are shortlisted may be asked to provide evidence and supporting documents that they meet the relevant exclusion and selection criteria as declared in their SPD response.
-This will normally be done when the procurement officer has selected their preferred supplier and is about to award the contract, but could be asked for earlier in the process.
+This will normally be done when the buyer has selected their preferred supplier and is about to award the contract, but could be asked for earlier in the process.

 NOTE: The Selection Stage does not ask how you would plan to deliver the specific contract.